KevinDelao/LosAngeles_FavoritePlaces/README.md

 ### Hover Information
 Each marker has an event associated with it when a mouse cursor hovers over it.
 When a cursor hovers over the marker a window with a name of the locations will be displayed.
 Additionally, using the Wikipedia API the location will searched and the information from Wikipedia about the location will be displayed below the map.
-The information from Wikipedia is shown as a brief summary and the link to the Wikipedia page can be accessed by clicking on the title card or clicking on ther underlined link.
+The information from Wikipedia is shown as a brief summary and the link to the Wikipedia page can be accessed by clicking on the title card or clicking on the underlined link.
 <br>
 <img src="images/image2_wiki.png" width="600"/>
 ## Setup